 Okta’s customer statistics say that, on average, a customer uses 155 applications annually.

+That may seem like it would increase their vulnerability, but Muli says that’s not true because only a few of those are necessary for recovery.
 From a data perspective, 155 applications seems really big, but from a disaster and recovery perspective, things narrow down.
 Just like if your house were on fire, you’d have time to pick the five most important things to save to survive and start over.

 That would look like your family, your pet, your passports, maybe.
 It probably wouldn’t include things like your refrigerator or other somewhat important things you collected throughout your life.
 In a breach, you’d do the same with your business.